 Shopping for an engagement ring can be a trying task, whether it is a secret solo mission or a collaborative effort.
-Even when the ring’s intended wearer is involved in the ring’s purchase, they might not know their own finger size.
+Even when the ring’s intended wearer is involved in the ring’s purchase, they might not know their own ring size, or what type of bridal ring set they want.
 And if their ring size falls outside the narrow band of the most popular measurements, then finding the right fit becomes even more difficult.
-A jewelry store might not offer anything above a women’s size 7 for walk-ins to try on, and yet plus sizes for women start at 10!
+A jewelry store might not offer anything above a women’s size 7 for walk-ins to try on, and yet plus size wedding bands for women start at 10!

 It’s worth noting that your fingers shrink and swell over the course of a day and will likely slide up and down the sizing chart during different phases of life.
-So even a hand model, whose fingers are showcases for the most popular sizes, will fluctuate in and out of a perfect fit.
+So even a hand model, whose fingers are showcased for the most popular sizes, will fluctuate in and out of a perfect fit.
 Speaking of sliding, knuckle size is a frequently overlooked factor when it comes to picking a ring that won’t get lodged on a joint or slip off a tapered finger at the earliest opportunity.
 Modern Gents is committed to easy returns and exchanges on top of affordable pricing for a future ring update.
-We also offer flexible silicone bands that can be a stand-in for rings that are being resized as well as a comfortable permanent option.
+We also offer flexible silicone bands that can be a stand-in for your ring set as well as a comfortable permanent option.

 Now that you’ve finally found a collection of rings that are a size fit, it’s time to consider the best match in terms of style.
-Thicker fingers can pull off bolder designs and wider settings that would overwhelm thinner digits.
+Thicker fingers can pull off bolder designs, like a colored gemstone ring, and wider settings that would overwhelm thinner digits.
 The same goes for more complicated geometric craftsmanship.

 For fingers with large knuckles, choose a wider band that can hold its own in terms of drawing attention to itself, but be careful about going too far in that direction — especially for short fingers.
-Selecting too wide a band or too square a stone can make a finger look stubbier than it actually is.
-A split shank, like our ‘The Princess’ ring, is one way to elegantly handle a wider band.
+Selecting too wide an engagement ring or wedding band or too square a stone can make a finger look stubbier than it actually is.
+A split shank, like our “The Princess” ring, is one way to elegantly handle a wider band.